-- 1.1.
-"Subject Member" means the Member of the Authority who is the subject of the allegation being considered by the Hearings Panel, unless stated otherwise.
-It also includes the Subject Member's's nominated representative. - 1.2.
-"Complainant" means the person who has submitted the complaint in respect of the Members alleged breach of the Code. - 1.3.
-"Investigating Officer" references to the Investigating Officer mean the person appointed by the Monitoring Officer to undertake that investigation which may include the Monitoring Officer, and his or her nominated representative. - 1.4.
-"The Matter" is the subject matter of the Investigating Officer's report. - 1.5.
-"The Hearings Panel" refers to a Sub-Committee of the Standards Committee which it has delegated the conduct of the hearing. - 1.6.
-"Chairman" refers to the person presiding at the hearing. - 1.7.
-"Independent Person" refers to a non voting person who has been appointed, following advertisement, by a positive vote from a majority of all the Members of Council and who's views must be sought and taken into account. - 1.8.
-"The Committee Support Officer" means an officer of the Authority responsible for supporting the Hearings Panel's discharge of its functions and recording the decisions of the Hearings Panel. - 1.9.
-"Legal Advisor" means the officer responsible for providing legal advice to the Hearings Panel.
+- 1.1 "Subject Member" means the Member of the Authority who is the subject of the allegation being considered by the Hearings Panel, unless stated otherwise.
+It also includes the nominated representative of the Subject Member(s). - 1.2 "Complainant" means the person who has submitted the complaint in respect of the Member's alleged breach of the Code. - 1.3 "Investigating Officer" references to the Investigating Officer mean the person appointed by the Monitoring Officer to undertake that investigation which may include the Monitoring Officer, and his or her nominated representative. - 1.4 "The Matter" is the subject matter of the Investigating Officer's report. - 1.5 "The Hearings Panel" refers to a Sub-Committee of the Standards Committee which it has delegated the conduct of the hearing. - 1.6 "Chairman" refers to the person appointed to preside at the meeting. - 1.7 "Independent Person" refers to a non-voting person who has been appointed, following advertisement, by a positive vote from a majority of all the Members of Council and who's views must be sought and taken into account. - 1.8 "The Committee Support Officer" means an officer of the Authority responsible for supporting the Hearings Panel's discharge of its functions and recording the decisions of the Hearings Panel. - 1.9 "Legal Advisor" means the officer responsible for providing legal advice to the Hearings Panel.
 This may be the Monitoring Officer, another legally qualified officer of the Authority, or someone appointed for this purpose from outside the Authority.